• About Us

 Speeding resulting in an accident 6 points

-If you’re carrying points on your driving record, or if you’ve just received a traffic ticket, there are ways to avoid higher insurance costs and a tarnished history.
-Investing in a DHSMV-approved Florida traffic school course can help you dismiss your violation altogether, thereby eliminating any points associated with it, and preventing the violation from being reported to your insurance company.
+If you’re carrying points on your driving record or just received a traffic ticket, there are ways to avoid higher insurance costs and a tarnished history.

 Share this article: